Update, July 2026: I’ve refreshed this guide for my current setup:

 Step 1: Install Homebrew

-I use Homebrew to install and manage most of command line tools and GUI apps.
+I use Homebrew to install and manage most command line tools and GUI apps.

 Install it with: